There are no articles to display.

 Refreshments are provided.

-Age UK Berkshire, in collaboration with NatWest Bank, are running a series of small group workshops around Berkshire offering financial information and advice for the county’s older residents.
+Age UK Berkshire, in collaboration with local charities and interest groups, are running a series of information sessions around Berkshire offering financial information for the county’s older residents.

 “Money Matters for Older People” sessions are completely free of charge and provide impartial information on relevant topics such as managing money, checking eligibility for benefits, and paying for care in later life.